piantedosi/piantedosi.github.io/pages/precision and recall in continuous anomaly detection/precision and recall in continuous anomaly detection.md

 # Introduction of the problem

 In this post we will explore the implication of using the standard metrics for a binary classification problem, in the context of continuous timeseries anomaly detection.
-The metrics we are interested in are *precision* ($$p$$), *recall* ($$r$$), and their harmonic mean *f1-score*.
+The metrics we are interested in are: *precision* ($$p$$), *recall* ($$r$$), and their harmonic mean *f1-score*.
 To define these metrics we first need to introduce some definitions:

    - $$TP$$: True positive, the number of instances where the classifier returns *true* and the real value is *true*.
    - $$FP$$: False positive, the number of instances where the classifier returns *true* and the real value is *false*.